 - Cartilage tear – This injury is different from a rotator cuff tear — it involves tearing the ring of rubbery cartilage around the shoulder joint itself.
 This type of injury can drastically destabilize the joint, making it a good idea to use a brace to limit motion until the cartilage has a chance to heal.

-If you have one of the above shoulder issues, you might find that a shoulder brace will better help you manage it.
+If you have one of the above shoulder issues, you might find that a wearing a shoulder brace will better help you manage it.
 To help give you an idea of the wide range of available shoulder braces, here are some of the more common types:

 Many shoulder braces have been designed to help promote healing while still allowing you to play the sports you love.
 These braces offer comfort and support to the musculature around the joint and allow you to move with reduced stress.
 They are ideal for relatively minor injuries that don’t require you to fully stop all physical activity, and they may sometimes be used as a part of a physical therapy program.